Ann-KatrinB/contactform/README.md

 **How to configure:**

-You can edit or move around the "divs" in the index.php file.
+You can edit or move around the "divs" in the "index.php" file.
 Watch out for classes and IDs if you do so.

+You can change the css, which you can find in the "index.php".